Annual planning exercise brings engineers of all components together

 |0

-This work, Annual planning exercise brings engineers of all components together [Image 3 of 3], by SSG David Lietz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Annual planning exercise brings engineers of all components together, by SSG David Lietz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT